Mastering Non-Human Identity Lifecycles A CISO's Guide

 • Have clear rules for when credentials should be rotated and expire.

 You gotta keep an eye on things.
-Watch for weird nhi behavior and set up alerts, so you know when something's up.
+Watch for weird NHI behavior and set up alerts, so you know when something's up.

-• Use real-time monitoring and alerts for any suspicious nhi activity.
+• Use real-time monitoring and alerts for any suspicious NHI activity.

 • Use behavioral analytics to spot unusual access patterns.